 Of course.
 I mean, to get the permissions to make the film, we spent about a year on the ground in Zimbabwe running between ministries trying to convince them.
 And the opposition was very eager to have us, but the other guys were not.
 But in the end, they miraculously agreed.
 And we signed a phonebook-thick pile of papers.

 And we were, of course, very happy about that.
 And yet that, for us, was not even halfway through the process.
 I mean, we had the official permits, but the idea of making an observational film in a dictatorship where there's no free media was sort of an absurd idea in itself.
 It was a bit of a circus.
 And we had to kick doors in every day.
 I have to credit, also, the people.
-Once they understood the project that I wanted to do, that I was an anthropologist collecting the material about this circle process, telling their story.
-Not being a white colonial gaze, a critical journalist who just wanted to sort of tell another piece-of-shit story about their dictator.
+They understood the project that I wanted to do, that I was an anthropologist collecting the material about this historical process, telling their story.
+This would not be a white colonial gaze, a critical journalist who just wanted to sort of tell another piece-of-shit story about their dictator.
 They became my ambassador and the film's ambassador.
 And they started opening the doors for me.
-In particular Mangwana, of course being part of the regime, helping me get there.
+In particular Mangwana, of course being part of the regime, helped me get there.
 I thought he was very brave to trust me and I'm really glad that he did.
 And our relationship is a very special one also.
 You know, I will admit we're very unlikely friends, the two of us, but there was something unexplainable that we had.
 And I think that's what it's about: It's really much more than the permits or anything else.
 The trust that he had in me and I had in him.
 And I credit him for that.

 Was it difficult in your editing process to contextualize the actual political differences between the MDC and ZANU-PF?
 You talk about not being interested in making a movie about the constitutional process.